-Experience the new exhibits at the Museum at the Bighorns, then take the short drive to the Town of Dayton; this picturesque mountain town features the Hans Kleiber Studio Museum, Sonja Caywood Studio (by appointment only), and Gallery On Main, featuring a fabulous collection of local art (and an excellent cafe).
+Take the short drive to the Town of Dayton; this picturesque mountain town is home to the Hans Kleiber Studio Museum, Sonja Caywood Studio, Painted Skull Studio, and Dog Paw Pottery (by appointment only), and Gallery On Main, featuring a fabulous collection of local art (and an excellent cafe).

 We've mentioned the Brinton before, but it bears repeating - the Brinton Museum is one of the finest art institutions in all of the American West.
 You should set aside half a day to experience everything the Brinton has to offer, including the ranch house, James Jackson's leather shop, and the new interpretive trails.

 Book a class to throw some clay on one of Red Bison Studio's pottery wheels, or exercise your inner Gollings at The Paint Post.
 Classes range from an hour to three or more, depending on the medium and project.
 Interactive art doesn't end there - consider a workshop at SAGE Community Arts; SAGE also features lectures, an annual local photography gala, and much more.